 Elk, Moose, Bighorn Sheep Applications Online

 Elk, moose and bighorn sheep applications are available online at the North Dakota Game and Fish Department’s website, gf.nd.gov.
-The deadline to apply is March 25.
+The deadline for applying is March 29.

-A bighorn sheep hunting season is tentatively scheduled to open in 2020, depending on the sheep population.
+A bighorn sheep hunting season is tentatively scheduled for 2023, depending on the sheep population.
 The status of the bighorn sheep season will be determined Sept.
 1, after summer population surveys are completed.
-The season was closed in 2015 due to a bacterial pneumonia outbreak.

 Bighorn sheep applicants must apply for a license at the same time as moose and elk, but not for a specific unit.
 Once total licenses are determined for each unit in late summer, the bighorn lottery will be held and successful applicants contacted to select a hunting unit.